geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

 The ability to read and write focal mechanisms as well as moment tensors in Nordic format was added.
 It is also possible to convert between covariance matrix uncertainty to a confidence ellipsoid using `obspy.io.nordic.core.xyz_to_confidence_ellipsoid` as well as in the other direction using `obspy.io.nordic.core.confidence_ellipsoid_to_xyz`.

 ---

+### Additional Reading Support

+Support was added for reading Reftek data that was encoded as uncompressed 16/32 bit integers (see [#2058] (https://github.com/obspy/obspy/pull/2058) and [#2059] (https://github.com/obspy/obspy/pull.2059)).

+Support was added for reading ranger gatherer 16 "node" format using `obspy.io.rg16`.

+Additional support for handling seg2 code 3 trace data was added.
+Improved parsing of free-form entries was added as well as correcting non-native endian data upon loading.

 ###  Miscellaneous Notable Bug Fixes and Improvements
 * `obspy.signal.polarization` fixed an issue when selecting Z/N/E from a given trace (see [#2365] (https://github.com/obspy/obspy/pull/2365)).